shanep/shanep.github.io/docs/cs452/threads-locks.md

 ## Test-And-Set details

 - Hardware instruction to test and set a variable atomicity
 - It returns the old value pointed to by the old\_ptr, and simultaneously updates said value to new
 - Other instructions are compare\_and\_swap or compare-and-exchange
 - Typically implemented in assembly language.

-# Dekker’s and Peterson’s Algorithms
+## Dekker’s and Peterson’s Algorithms

 Dekker’s algorithm and Peterson’s algorithm attempted to solve the mutual exclusion algorithm with only load and store instructions.
 These algorithms don’t work on modern hardware (due to relaxed memory consistency models).

-# Spin Locks
+## Spin Locks

 - It is the simplest type of lock to build, and simply spins, using CPU cycles, until the lock becomes available.
 - To work correctly on a single processor, it requires a preemptive scheduler (i.e., one that will interrupt a thread via a timer, in order to run a different thread, from time to time).

-## Evaluating

--   What are some advantages to spin locks?

--   What are some disadvantages?

-# Questions?